-Bruising, irritation, redness, pain, swelling, or tenderness at the injection site (these may last a few days); drowsiness; loss of appetite; mild fever.
+Bruising, irritation, redness, pain, swelling, or tenderness at the injection site (these may last a few days); drowsiness; headache; loss of appetite; mild fever; muscle pain; weakness.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); burning, numbness, or tingling; confusion; dehydration; fainting; fussiness, irritability, or excessive crying; high fever; one-sided weakness; seizures; severe or persistent drowsiness; severe stomach pain; slurred speech; swelling of the arm or lymph nodes; unresponsiveness; unusual bruising or bleeding; vision changes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); burning, numbness, or tingling; collapse or unresponsiveness; confusion; fainting; fussiness, irritability, or excessive crying; high fever; one-sided weakness; seizures; severe or persistent drowsiness; severe stomach pain; slurred speech; swelling of the arm or lymph nodes; unusual bruising or bleeding; vision changes.